Admission Basics Loading...

 Mature Student Admission

-Admission requirements for adult students, 21 years of age or older, to university transfer programs include English 30-1 and one or two additional 30-level subjects, depending on the program to which you are seeking admission.
+Admission requirements for adult students, 21 years of age or older on the first day of classes, to university transfer programs include English 30-1 and one or two additional 30-level subjects, depending on the program to which you are seeking admission.
 A minimum grade of 50 percent is required in each course and you must have a minimum overall average of 60 percent.
-Students who do not have a grade of 60 percent in English 30-1 must present three credits of Junior English with a minimum grade of C-.
 Placement assessments and a recommendation from an advisor in Student Services may be required.
 Contact the Admissions Office for more information.

 Out-of-Province Student Admission